DevAaqui/PDF_Uploader/client/README.md

-# PDF Uploader - Full Stack Application
+# PDF Uploader - Next.js App Router with Node.js Backend

-A modern, full-featured PDF upload application built with Next.js 14 (App Router) frontend and a dedicated Node.js backend for reliable PDF parsing.
-This application demonstrates best practices for building scalable full-stack applications with separate frontend and backend services.
+A modern, full-featured PDF upload application built with Next.js 14 (App Router) and a dedicated Node.js backend for reliable PDF parsing.
+This application demonstrates best practices for building scalable web applications with separate frontend and backend services.

 ## 🚀 Features